Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 First IGY-era flight over Pole (3 January) (Admiral Byrd was on the first 2 in 1929 and 1947 and did it again along with Paul Siple on 8 January, This was Byrd's final trip to the ice).

-EO3 Richard Williams and his D8 disappear (6 January) in a crevasse near the airfield later named for him (memorial page).
+EO3 Richard Williams and his D8 disappear (6 January) in the Ross Sea en route to the then-planned land runway at Cape Evans.

 A view of Little America V under construction during summer 1956-57.
-All 6 of the original research stations had the same architecture--T5 buildings, a RAWIN dome as seen here, aurora tower...(photo by Jim Waldron)
+All 6 of the original research stations had the same architecture--T5 buildings, a RAWIN dome as seen here, aurora tower...photo by Jim Waldron from his book Flight of the Puckered Penguins (archive site).

 First cargo airdrop to Pole (as yet unoccupied), a C-124 Globemaster with Paul Siple aboard (25 October).